Welcome to the California State Grange

 The Grange is family-friendly and has special programs for juniors, youth, young adults and women.

-The Grange was the first national organization to support and promote women as equal voting members.
+The Grange was the first organization to support and promote women as equal voting members.
 The Grange is non-partisan and non-denominational.

 There is a Grange hall near you.
 Follow this link for a map of Granges by county in California:

 Everyone is welcome to apply for membership.
 Applications are available here.